uppadhyayraj/pr-review-ai-agent/README.md

 📊 **Comprehensive Reports**: Detailed coverage analysis and actionable improvement recommendations 🔄 **Automated Workflow**: Seamless integration with GitHub webhooks for PR automation

+## .NET Project & Solution Support

+The AI agent now fully supports .NET projects and solutions, including C#, F#, and VB.NET.
+It can:
+- Detect .NET source files (`.cs`, `.fs`, `.vb`), project files (`.csproj`, `.fsproj`, `.vbproj`), and solution files (`.sln`).
+- Generate and place test files in the correct test project directory (e.g., `tests/CalculatorTests.cs`).
+- Automatically create test directories if they do not exist.
+- Clean up generated test files by removing unwanted language specifiers (e.g., "csharp", "fsharp").
+- Work with multi-project .NET repositories and ensure tests are placed in the appropriate test project.

+**Example:**
+- For a solution with `src/Calculator.cs` and `tests/CalculatorTests.cs`, generated tests will be placed in the `tests` directory, and the test project will be updated automatically.

 ## Prerequisites

 ### System Requirements

 - **Operating System**: Linux, macOS, or Windows with WSL2
 - **Python**: 3.9 or higher
+- **.NET SDK**: 6.0 or higher (required for .NET/C#/F#/VB.NET project support)
 - **Memory**: Minimum 8GB RAM (16GB recommended for larger models)
 - **Storage**: At least 10GB free space for models
 - **Network**: Internet connection for initial setup and GitHub integration